Xavier Bourgault

-Xavier Bourgault (born October 22, 2002) is a Canadian professional ice hockey forward currently playing for the Belleville Senators of the American Hockey League (AHL) as a prospect to the Ottawa Senators of the National Hockey League (NHL).
+Xavier Bourgault (born October 22, 2002) is a Canadian professional ice hockey player who is a forward for the Belleville Senators of the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
 He was drafted 22nd overall by the Edmonton Oilers in the 2021 NHL entry draft.

 Playing career

-Junior career
+Amateur

 Bourgault was drafted by the Shawinigan Cataractes of the Quebec Major Junior Hockey League (QMJHL) in the second round of the 2018 draft as a centre.
 However, the Cataractes chose to move him to the wing to play alongside Mavrik Bourque.
 Making his QMJHL debut with the Cataractes in 2018–19, Bourgault recorded 7 goals and 20 points in 62 games.
 In 2019–20, he increased his offensive output to 33 goals and 71 points in 63 games, for a 1.13 points per game rate.
 His points per game rate was raised yet again to 1.38 in 2020–21, as he recorded 20 goals and 40 points in a pandemic-shortened 29 games.
 Recording only six penalty minutes that season, he was named a finalist for the Frank J. Selke Trophy, the QMJHL's award for sportsmanship.
 During the 2021–22 season, he had his best year with the Cataractes, scoring 36 goals and 75 points in 43 games.
 In the playoffs, Bourgault finished second on the team in scoring with 12 goals and 22 points, behind only Bourque, as the Cataractes won the Gilles-Courteau Trophy as league champions.
 The Cataractes made the 2022 Memorial Cup, but finished third in the four-team tournament, losing to the Hamilton Bulldogs of the Ontario Hockey League in the semi-final.